allejo/LeagueOverseer/README.markdown

 query

-- Description: The request the plugin is submitting.
+- The request the plugin is submitting.
 When submitting a match report, this value is set to `reportMatch`.

 apiVersion

-- Value: The API version the BZFS plugin is using when submitting information.
+- The API version the BZFS plugin is using when submitting information.
 The current API version is set to 1.

 teamOneWins

-- Value: The number of times Team A captured the flag in the official match.
+- The number of times Team A captured the flag in the official match.

 teamTwoWins

-- Value: The number of times Team B captured the flag in the official match.
+- The number of times Team B captured the flag in the official match.

 duration

-- Value: The duration of the match in minutes.
+- The duration of the match in minutes.

 matchTime

-- Value: The UTC timestamp of when the match was submitted
+- The UTC timestamp of when the match was submitted

 server

-- Value: The domain name of the server where the match took place.
+- The domain name of the server where the match took place.

 port

-- Value: The port of the server where the match took place.
+- The port of the server where the match took place.

 replayFile

-- Value: The name of the report file saved on the server.
+- The name of the report file saved on the server.

 mapPlayed

-- Value: The name of the map that was played on.
+- The name of the map that was played on.
 This value is only applicable to rotational leagues.

 teamOnePlayers

-- Value: A list of BZIDs separated by commas of the players who participated on Team A.
+- A list of BZIDs separated by commas of the players who participated on Team A.

 teamTwoPlayers

-- Value: A list of BZIDs separated by commas of the players who participated on Team B.
+- A list of BZIDs separated by commas of the players who participated on Team B.

 Code Hosting
 ------------